Adele: Achievements

 Released in 2015, Adele's third album, 25, became the year's best-selling album and broke first week sales records in a number of markets, including the UK and the US.
 25 was her second album to be certified diamond in the US and earned her five Grammy Awards, including her second Grammy Award for Album of the Year, and four Brit Awards, including her second Brit Award for British Album.
 Adele became the only artist in history to, on two separate occasions, win the three general categories Grammys in the same ceremony.
 With 15 awards from 18 nominations, Adele won more Grammys than any other woman who was born outside the US.
 Adele's seven weeks at the top of the UK Albums Chart took her total to 31 weeks at number one in the UK with her three albums, surpassing Madonna's previous record of most weeks at number one for a female act in the UK.
 The lead single, "Hello", became the first song in the US to sell over one million digital copies within a week of its release.

 At the 2016 Ivor Novello Awards Adele was named Songwriter of the Year for the second time by the British Academy of Songwriters, Composers, and Authors.
 In April 2016 she appeared for the second time on the Time 100 list of the world's most influential people.
 Adele was inducted into the Royal Albert Hall's Walk of Fame in 2018, making her one of the first eleven recipients of a star on the walk.
 Despite releasing just two albums in the decade (21 and 25), at 36 weeks she had the second most weeks at number one in the UK Album Charts in the 2010s, five weeks behind Ed Sheeran (who released four albums).
 Her studio albums 21 and 25 were the top two best-selling albums of the 2010s in the UK.
 In December 2019, Israel's largest TV and radio stations named her singer of the 2010s.

-In 2021, Adele was named the UK's best-selling female album artist of the 21st century, based on Official Charts Company data.
+In 2021, Adele was named the UK's best-selling female album artist of the 21st century, based on Official Charts data.
 In May 2022, Time magazine named her for the third time among the 100 most influential people in the world in the "icons" category.
 As Adele has won Emmy, Grammy, and Oscar Awards, it makes her a Tony Award away from achieving EGOT status as of 2022.
 In December 2023, she was listed in The Hollywood Reporters 2023 Women in Entertainment Power 100, and received the Sherry Lansing Leadership Award.
 Billboard listed her at number 4 on its 2025 "Top 100 Women Artists of the 21st Century" list.